 - Interviewing then-Senator Barack Obama just before he announced his candidacy for President

-- Surviving and reporting from the Loma Prieta earthquake while on World Series assignment for GMA in 1989
+- Surviving and reporting from the Loma Prieta earthquake, while on World Series assignment for GMA in 1989

-- Suiting up and playing baseball with the NY Yankees and NY Mets in spring training
+- Suiting up and playing baseball with the NY Yankees and NY Mets in their spring training camps

 - Playing basketball against the Harlem Globetrotters at Madison Square Garden